adityawasudeo/vpn_ondemand/README.md

 Netlix/Amazon Prime catalogs from other countries.
 Also comes in handy for bypassing those annoying Youtube geo-gating rules you run into on some websites

-VPNs run on AWS containers so you only pay for what you use and are more private than third party services.
+VPNs run on AWS Linux containers so you only pay for what you use and are more private than third party services.

 ## Prerequisites

+vpn_ondemand has been tested on Mac and Linux but it *should* work on Windows as well, there's nothing OS specific

 Before you begin, ensure you have met the following requirements:
 <!--- These are just example requirements.
 Add, duplicate or remove as required --->